google/syzkaller/docs/syscall_descriptions_syntax.md

 	(e.g. "/sys/" or "/sys/**/*"),
-	or include exclude glob too (e.g. "/sys/**/*:-/sys/power/state") "fmt": a string representation of an integer (not zero-terminated), type-options: format (one of "dec", "hex", "oct") and the value (a resource, int, flags, const or proc) the resulting data is always fixed-size (formatted as "%020llu", "0x%016llx" or "%023llo", respectively) "len": length of another field (for array it is number of elements), type-options: argname of the object
+	or include exclude glob too (e.g. "/sys/**/*:-/sys/power/state") "fmt": a string representation of an integer (not zero-terminated), type-options: format (one of "dec", "hex", "oct") and the value (a resource, int, flags or proc) the resulting data is always fixed-size (formatted as "%020llu", "0x%016llx" or "%023llo", respectively) "len": length of another field (for array it is number of elements), type-options: argname of the object